 - Once done, let the carrots cool.
 Do not immediately put them in the freezer.
 You can submerge them first in a bowl of ice cubes.

 - Use clean containers.
 You can also use resealable freezer bags.
 Just make sure that air is squeezed out regardless of what container you decide to use.

 - Put the containers in the freezer.
-Ideal storage length is 2-3 weeks.
+The ideal storage length is 2-3 weeks.
 Thaw the carrots before consumption.

 It’s time to eat the frozen carrots in your fridge.
 Here are some simple recipes you can start with.

-This is a refreshing and definitely low-calorie Indian carrot soup you can’t resist.
-Perfect for the health conscious with busy lifestyle.
+This is a refreshing and low-calorie Indian carrot soup you can’t resist.
+Perfect for the health-conscious with a busy lifestyle.

 Yes, vegetables are suitable for dessert recipes too.
 This carrot cake will definitely satisfy your sweet cravings without the guilt that usually follows.
 Not too sweet but definitely tasty.

 Yes, you can freeze carrots.
 You should blanch them first before freezing to ensure that they don’t ripen while in the freezer.
 Blanching destroys enzymes and prevents nutrient loss- which means your carrots will be better tasting when it’s time for cooking!